Lordmau5/SanAndreasAP/README.md

 - Story missions require Progressive Mission items.
 When you run out, every mission start marker is physically blocked until you unlock more.
-- Spray tags, Ammu-Nation purchases, and side-activity levels all send checks.
-The Ammu-Nation menu shows what each slot contains; already-checked slots revert to selling their normal weapons.
+- Collectibles, Ammu-Nation purchases, and side-activity levels all send checks.
+The Ammu-Nation menu shows what each slot contains.
-- Collectible locations appear on the radar and map (nearest ones only, to keep the radar readable).
+- Collectible locations appear on the radar and map.
 Press **F8** in the pause menu to toggle them off
 - Client commands `/tag <1-100>`, `/snapshot <1-50>` etc. highlight a specific collectible on the radar so you can find it from anywhere.
 - A respawning spray can with plenty of paint sits outside CJ's house.